greg-657/Gregs-BSEPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CeSZ49dn1OU?si=ASHTxaa_8TMzjYIJ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 Since my previous milestone, I have added a liquid crystal display and a system to check how many hertz a played note is off from a target note.
 For this project, I had many challenges along the way. for my first milestone, I had to figure out how to sample at a high frequency rate, as this was the hurdle preventing me from doing Fast Fourier Transforms (FFTs).
 This is because the transforms require lots of samples in order to calculate a proper frequency value.
 After I found code that could do that, frequency caluclation was much easier as the FFT model is built around a large amount of samples.
 The next challenge I had was when I used artificial intelligence to duplicate sections of code.
 The reason this became a problem is because there was some overlap between frequencies, as I had included some leeway to account for the microphone and poorly played notes.
 However, this overlap would not only lead to errors, but when I asked chatgpt to fix it by removing the overlap, certain notes' frequency range in the reader didn't incorporate the actual note (94-97 in the reader, actual frequency was 100.
 Just an example).
 I had to go through every single note range to make sure they actually included the note.
 After I fixed this, I had a small challenge in setting up the library as I couldn't find a functioning one.
 Topics I learned throughout this process included the how electrical components connected, the meaning of certain electrical parts (5v, GND,etc.), FFTs, and the difference between analog and digital outputs.
-In order to apply what I learn, I hope that I can refine what I have so far and learn how to do for loops as well as get better at understanding the concept of FFTs
+In order to apply what I learn, I hope that I can refine what I have so far and learn how to do for loops as well as get better at understanding the concept of FFTs.